kumarallamraju/openhack-devops-team/apis/poi/README.md

 # POI Service

-Making an edit to complete challenge#2
-# another change on June 8th 2020
+Making an edit to complete challenge#2 another change on June 8th 2020 changing again

 ## Overview

 POI (Trip Points of Interest) - CRUD API written in .Net Core 3.1 for points of interest on trips